National public pension

 Payment and bank accounts

+If you do not have an electronic ID, you can send us a letter.
 Any changes regarding address and/or payment details have to be in writing including the original signature of the person concerned (or person having relevant Power of Attorney).
 Also, please state your Swedish personal identification number.
 Regarding payment details, forms are available at this website - Forms and Brochures

 SE-839 77 Östersund